-Successful applicants will be notified in writing by email and/or letter.
-Applicants may be required to keep the grant confidential for a period of time if an official announcement is planned by the NSW Government.
+Successful applicants may be required to keep the funding confidential for a period of time if an announcement will be made by the NSW Government.

 Projects may be referred to other funding programs in NSW Government for consideration.

 Successful applicants will be required to enter a Funding Agreement with Investment NSW, which must be accepted and signed within ten business days from the date of notification.
 Failure to meet the deadline may result in the offer being withdrawn.

 TechVouchers will be paid by Investment NSW to the applicant in two separate milestones:

 Release first tranche of funding on receipt of R&D contract between the business and the PFRO, and evidence that the business has paid the PFRO invoice for agreed services, with the TechVoucher funding amount not to exceed 50 per cent of the paid invoice

 Release second tranche of remaining TechVoucher funding amount on receipt of end-of-project report and evidence that the business has paid the PFRO invoice for agreed services.